dcooney/a11yarrows/readme.md

 ## Install

-a11yarrows can be installed via via [NPM](https://www.npmjs.com/package/a11yarrows):
+a11yarrows can be installed via [NPM](https://www.npmjs.com/package/a11yarrows):

 `$ npm install a11yarrows --save`